Skip to content

 Purge CDN Guide: PurgeInvalidate or delete cached objects on CDN Completion time is 5 - 10 minutes Instant

-Purge - capabilities Purge all, purge by directory, by file extension Purge all, by directory, by file extension, by tag(s)
+Purge - capabilities Purge all, by directory, by cache tag Purge all, by directory, by file extension, by tag(s)

 Analytics Real time perf and security events dashboard